Tachibana Muneshige: Sekigahara war

-In 1600, at Sekigahara campaign, he sided with the 'Western army'.

-According to one historical record from Chikugo Province, Tschibana Muneshige was once advised by his senior retainer, Komono Masutoki, to side with the Eastern Army, saying that the Western Army had no chance of winning.
-However, Mneshige replied that he does not care about winning or losing.
+In 1600, during the Sekigahara campaign, he sided with the Western Army.
+According to one historical record from Chikugo Province, Tachibana Muneshige was once advised to side with the Eastern Army, on the grounds that the Western Army had no chance of winning.
+However, Muneshige replied that he did not care about winning or losing.

-Muneshige manage to force the Eastern army warlord Kyōgoku Takatsugu to surrender in the Siege of Ōtsu.
-However, after learning that the Western Army had been annihilated in the battle of Sekigahara, he returned to Osaka Castle.
-At first, Muneshige urged Mōri Terumoto to prepare resistance in Osaka castle against the Eastern army.
-However, Terumoto decided that he did not want to resist against the Eastern army, and rather submitted to Tokugawa Ieyasu as he marched to Osaka castle.
+Muneshige managed to force the Eastern Army warlord Kyōgoku Takatsugu to surrender in the Siege of Ōtsu.
+However, after learning that the Western Army had been annihilated in the Battle of Sekigahara, he returned to Osaka Castle.
+At first, Muneshige urged Mōri Terumoto to prepare resistance against the Eastern Army in Osaka Castle.
+However, Terumoto did not want to resist the Eastern Army, and instead submitted to Tokugawa Ieyasu as he marched to Osaka Castle.

-Later, Muneshige back to Chikugo Province and surrendered to Tokugawa after the Siege of Yanagawa under the assumption that he could then switch sides and aid the Tokugawa-loyal forces against the Shimazu clan of Satsuma.
-After the battle of Sekigahara, he was deprived of the Yanagawa Domain for punishment by Tokugawa Ieyasu.
+Later, Muneshige returned to Chikugo Province and surrendered to Tokugawa.
+Muneshige was under the assumption that he could switch sides and aid forces loyal to Tokugawa against the Shimazu clan of Satsuma.
+After the Battle of Sekigahara, he was deprived of the Yanagawa Domain as punishment by Tokugawa Ieyasu.

 After Sekigahara

-in 1603, Muneshige went down to Edo, and with the help of Honda Tadakatsu, began living in seclusion at the Hosshō-ji Temple in Takada with his attendants, including Korenobu Yufu and Totoki Tsunetada.
+In 1603, Muneshige went to Edo and with the help of Honda Tadakatsu, and began living in seclusion at the Hosshō-ji Temple in Takada.
 In 1604, he was summoned to Edo Castle on Tadakatsu's recommendation.
-Shogun Tokugawa Ieyasu, who knew Muneshige's abilities well, awarded him 5,000 koku as the Shogunate's Goinbanto (head of the Shogun's personal guards).
-Soon after, he was selected as one of the attendant of his eldest son, Tokugawa Hidetada, and in 1606, he was given 10,000 koku in Mutsu Tanagura (Nango) and returned to his position as a daimyo.
+Shogun Tokugawa Ieyasu, who knew Muneshige's abilities well, awarded him 5,000 koku as the shogunate's Goinbanto (head of the shogun's personal guards).
+Soon after, he was selected as one of the attendants of Ieyasu's eldest son, Tokugawa Hidetada, and in 1606 he was granted 10,000 koku in Mutsu Tanagura (Nango), returning to the status of daimyō.
 At this time, he changed his name from Naomasa to Toshimasa.

-In 1614, He participated in the Siege of Osaka as military advisor of the second shogun, Tokugawa Hidetada, as his military strategist and in charge of guarding the area.
-Muneshige correctly predicted the movements of the general of Toyotomi, Ono Harufusa's troops and guided Hidetada's troops.
+In 1614, he participated in the Siege of Osaka as a military adviser to the second shogun, Tokugawa Hidetada, serving as his strategist and overseeing the defense of the area.
+Muneshige correctly predicted the movements of the Toyotomi general Ono Harufusa's troops and guided Hidetada's forces.

-After the campaign against Toyotomi Hideyori ended in 1615 and later he was brought back to the former territory, Yanagawa.
-Among the defeated generals of the Battle of Sekigahara, only Muneshige was allowed to return to his former domain.
+After the campaign against Toyotomi Hideyori ended in 1615, he was restored to his former territory in Yanagawa.
+Muneshige was the only defeated general from the Battle of Sekigahara who was allowed to return to his former domain.

-In 1637, Muneshige served in the shogunate army during the Shimabara Rebellion (1637-1638), a revolt involving mostly Japanese peasants, most of them Catholics.
+In 1637, Muneshige served in the shogunate army during the Shimabara Rebellion (1637–1638), a revolt involving mostly Japanese peasants, many of whom were Catholics.
 He was then given a small territory in Tanagura.

+Appearance

+His height, estimated from his armor, was about 180 cm.
+It has also been suggested from stories about Honda Tadakatsu that Muneshige was tall and rode a large horse.